-This creation is the best vegan lentil soup recipe I’ve ever had.
+This vegan lentil soup recipe is one of my favourite lentil soups ever, thanks to the small beluga lentils which I find so delicious.
 It’s vegan, gluten free, and of course, easy to make.

 The next one to get me hooked was the Spanish lentil stew or lentejas recipe, which can be absolutely delicious if you get it spot on.
-It’s made (in my version at least) with the also fairly small, brown Pardina lentils.
+It’s made with the (also fairly small) brown Pardina lentils.

-Serve it with a delicious red lentil flatbread for dipping!
+Serve it with a red lentil flatbread for dipping.

 So here goes . . .